 Joel Trammell is a successful CEO and entrepreneur with more than 30 years of experience leading technology companies.
 He is the CEO of Khorus, a company he founded to provide a business management system for CEOs and other leaders.
 Most recently, he served as CEO of network services provider Black Box Corporation (NASDAQ:BBOX).

 In addition, he is a Co-founder and Managing Partner of private equity firm Lone Rock Technology Group.
 He has served on the boards of several public, private, and nonprofit organizations.
 He is also the former Chairman of the Austin Technology Council.

-Joel’s leadership as founder and CEO resulted in successful nine-figure acquisitions by two Fortune 500 companies.
-As CEO of network management software firm NetQoS, he delivered 31 consecutive quarters of double-digit revenue growth and a $200 million valuation.
+Joel’s leadership as a founder and CEO resulted in successful nine-figure acquisitions by two Fortune 500 companies.
+As CEO and co-founder of network management software firm NetQoS, he delivered 31 consecutive quarters of double-digit revenue growth and a $200 million valuation.
 CA Technologies acquired the company in 2009, generating more than 10x return on capital to its private equity investors.
-In 2010, he co-founded Cache IQ, a storage software company that NetApp acquired two years later.
+In 2010, he co-founded Cache IQ, a storage software company that NetApp acquired two years later delivering a 221% IRR.